alexwlchan/alexwlchan.net/src/_drafts/new-archive.md

 But this isn't a professional site, it's a hobby project where I write for fun -- and I make design decisions based on *✨&nbsp;vibes&nbsp;✨*.

 I don't have any analytics, and I don't know if the redesign will improve my metrics.
-I do know it'll make me more comfortable sending people to the blog, because they're more likely to find something they want to read.
+I do know it'll make me more comfortable sending people to the blog, and I care about that more.

-It was also a fun project to work on.
+This was a fun project to work on.
-I went from initial prototype to live page in a day and a half, and I spent most of that time sleeping.
+I went from initial prototype to live page in a day and a half (and I spent most of that time sleeping).
 I have ideas for more tweaks and changes, but already I think it's a big improvement on what was there before.

-You can find the new archives at [/best-of/](/best-of/).
+Check out the new archives at [/best-of/](/best-of/).
 You might find something you've never read before!

 [bounce rate]: https://en.wikipedia.org/wiki/Bounce_rate